Difference Between Bid Price vs Ask Price

 Conclusion

-Bid-ask spreads can vary widely, depending on the stock or security and the market.
-Blue-chip companies that constitute the Dow Jones Industrial Average may have a bid-ask spread, say of only a few cents, while a small-cap stock may have a bid-ask spread as high as 50 cents or more.
+Bid-ask spreads vary widely, depending on the stock, security, and market.
+Blue-chip companies that constitute the Dow Jones Industrial Average may have a bid-ask spread of only a few cents, while a small-cap stock may have a bid-ask spread as high as 50 cents or more.

-The bid-ask spread can widen dramatically during periods of market turmoil or illiquidity since traders will not be willing to buy at a price beyond a certain threshold, and sellers also are not willing to accept prices below a certain level.
+The bid-ask spread can widen dramatically during periods of market turmoil or illiquidity since traders will not be willing to buy at a price beyond a certain threshold, and sellers will also not accept prices below a certain level.

 Recommended Articles

 This has been a guide to the top difference between Bid Price vs Ask Price.
-Here we also discuss the Bid Price vs Ask Price key differences with infographics and comparison table.
+Here, we also discuss the Bid Price vs Ask Price key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.